MAnn223/FutureMakers2022/README.md

 Day 11: I learned about ethics in the area of machine learning and looked at ML algorithms in different areas.

 Day 12: I learned about image classification and its strucutre as well as SVMs.
 I also learned some challenges that come with image classification.

+Day 13: I learned about overfitting vs underfitting and how to reduce overfitting through methods like regularization.